Tanmengxuan/grab_traffic_management/3_Main/README.md

 		input_lens = [24, 48, 96, 164, 192]
 ```

-Each integer value in `input_lens` represents a value of T. The length of `input_lens` will determine how many times the model will iterate through the entire preprocessed test data.
+Each integer value in `input_lens` represents a value of T.
+The number of values in `input_lens` will determine how many times the model will iterate through the entire preprocessed test data.

 Doing so will create sufficient test samples of different lengths T to evaluate the trained model.